passle/passle-sync-wordpress/README.md

 # Passle Sync for WordPress

-Passle Sync is a plugin for Wordpress that syncs your [Passle](https://home.passle.net/)](https://home.passle.net/) posts and authors into your Wordpress instance.
+Passle Sync is a plugin for Wordpress that syncs your [Passle](https://home.passle.net/) posts and authors into your Wordpress instance.

-Get started with the section below, or jump straight to the [API documentation](./docs/index.md).
+Get started with the section below, or jump straight to the [API documentation](https://api-docs.passle.net/).

 A great example of how to use the plugin is our demo theme:

 - [📂 Theme source](https://github.com/passle/passle-sync-wordpress-demo-theme)
 - [🌍 Live demo](http://mercierandvelezviewpoints.com/)

+## ⚠️ Before you start

+The plugins provided by Passle are designed to act as an example, and in some cases may be suitable to use as a starting point for your integration.
+They are not designed to be a ready-made solution and will often need further customisation to achieve your project goals.
+Please see our [API](https://api-docs.passle.net/) and [Remote Hosting](https://remote-hosting-documentation.passle.net) documentation to support this integration process.

 ## 🚀 Getting started